DevrexLabs/OrigoDB/docs/modeling/commands/index.md

 ## Dealing with DateTime.Now
 Calling `DateTime.Now` from the command will fail because it is not deterministic.
 It will return a different value during replay.
+As an alternative you can use `Execution.Current.Now` which will yield the exact same value during replay. `Execution.Current.Now` is set by the engine just prior to recording the command in the journal.

-One solution is to set a field/property on the command when it is created.
+Another straight-forward solution is to provide the `DateTime` value as a command parameter.
 The field will be recorded in the journal and reused during restore.
 Example:

 ```csharp
 [Serializable]